tashi-2004/Apache-Kafka-and-Frequent-Item-sets/README.md

 MongoDB Compass & MongoDB Connector
 Other dependencies as specified in the codes
 # Note
-Kindly, remove numbers at the start f the files.
-They are just given for clarifications
+Kindly, remove numbers at the start of the files e.g, Change 3) producer.py to producer.py.
+They are just given for clarifications.
+Thank You!